-Recommendation The company complies The company complies partially The company does not comply The explanation for complying/partially complying/not complying with the recommendation the board of directors and the executive board by the company and other companies in the group, including information on the most important contents of retention and retirement/resignation schemes, be disclosed in the annual report and that the linkage with the remuneration policy be explained.
-Management in the annual report.
-Lundbeck does not offer defined-benefit schemes to members of the Board of Directors or the Executive Management.
+Recommendation The company complies The company complies partially The company does not comply The explanation for complying/partially complying/not complying with the recommendation including information on the most important contents of retention and retirement/resignation schemes, be disclosed in the annual report and that the linkage with the remuneration policy be explained.
+Management.
 The most important aspects of retention and severance programs are disclosed in the annual report.
-5. Financial reporting, risk management and audits 5.1.
-Identification of risks and transparency about ut other relevant ir formation 5.1.1.
-The Committee recommends that the board of directors in the management commentary review and account for the most important strategic and business-related risks, risks in connection with the financial reporting as well as for the company's risk management. Х Lundbeck takes a systematic approach to risk management.
+5. Financial reporting, risk manageme ent and audits 5.1.
+Identification of risks and transparent cy about other r elevant informa tion 5.1.1.
+The Committee recommends that the board of directors in the management commentary review and account for the most important strategic and business-related risks, risks in connection with the financial reporting as well as for the company's risk management.
+X Lundbeck takes a systematic approach to risk management.
 Annually, the company identifies the most significant risks, which are monitored in an ongoing process by Executive Management as well as the Board of Directors.
 The company's risk management activities are disclosed in the annual report.
 5.2.
+Whistleblower scheme 5.2.
 Whistleblower scheme 5.2.1.
 The Committee recommends that the board of directors decide whether to establish a whistleblower scheme for expedient and confidential notification of possible or suspected wrongdoing.
 X Lundbeck has established a whistleblower scheme for expedient and confidential notification of possible or suspected wrongdoing.

 Recommendation The company complies The company complies partially The company does not comply The explanation for complying/partially complying/not complying with the recommendation 5.3.
 Contact to auditor 5.3.1.
 The Committee recommends that the board of directors ensure regular dialogue and exchange of information between the auditor and the board of directors, including that the board of directors and the audit committee at least once a year meet with the auditor without the executive board present.
 This also applies to the internal auditor, if any.
-X The audit committee holds several annual meetings with external and internal auditors to identify significant risk areas and discuss substantial accounting issues.
+X The audit committee holds several annual meetings with external and internal risk and compliance function to identify significant risk areas and discuss substantial accounting issues.
 Based on the discussions, the audit committee reports back to the Board of Directors.
 To close the year-end audit, the external auditors prepare a long-form audit report which is presented to the audit committee for their review and discussion.
 At the subsequent board meeting, at which the financial statements are approved, the external auditors review the long-form audit report together with the members of the Board of Directors.
 The Board of Directors and the audit committee meet with the external auditors at least once every year without the Executive Management present.
 5.3.2.
 The Committee recommends that the audit agreement and auditors' fee be agreed between the board of directors and the auditor on the basis of a recommendation from the audit committee.
 X The company's audit committee negotiates the audit agreement, including fees to the auditors, and presents the agreement for approval by all members of the Board of Directors.